 Candidates must be nationals of any of the following countries: Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Palestine, Syria, Tunisia, UAE, Yemen, or Sudan.
 Applications coming from the Netherlands should be by Dutch nationals.

-- The scholarship is open to Arab students who have been accepted into a Masters or a Ph.D programme in the Netherlands and to Dutch students who have been accepted into a Masters or a Ph.D programme in the Arab World.
+- The scholarship is open to Arab students who have received an official acceptance letter for a Master’s or a Ph.D programme in the Netherlands and to Dutch students who have received an official acceptance letter for a Master’s or a Ph.D programme in the Arab World.

 - The candidate should have a good knowledge of English and/or of the language of study if that is not English is necessary.

-- No support will be provided retroactively, i.e. to expenses linked to a Master or Ph.D programme that have already been implemented.
+- No support will be provided retroactively, i.e. to expenses linked to a Master’s or Ph.D programme that have already been implemented.